ETV tourist licence plaque mounted on a whitewashed Ibiza villa wall

 Guest registration runs inside check-in, not after.
 If your check-in agent isn't entering Hospedajes data while the guest is still in front of them, you have a structural problem.
 The twenty-four-hour rule sounds generous until you have three Saturday arrivals and the Sunday morning shift forgets to clear the queue.
 Build it into the script.

 Stop accepting bookings on properties without a current ETV.
 This sounds obvious.
 It is not.
 Owners who are mid-renewal, or who have inherited a property with paperwork in limbo, will pressure you to take "just one booking" because the calendar is empty.
 Don't.
 The fine is €40,000 and lands on the operator, not the owner.
+If you're setting up an agency in Ibiza, bake this rule into the property-onboarding checklist.

 Know which of your owners are exposed.
 Make a list.
 Not for the inspector — for your own renewal conversations.
 Owners who registered ETVs in 2017 against properties they've since extended, divided, or sold a share of are sitting on paperwork that doesn't match the cadastre.
 When the inspector comes, the licence is voided.
 Better to have that conversation now than during a high-season inspection.